avaapm/TurkishNamedEntityRecognition/README.md

 ## Statistical test results

-Statistical test results, indicated in Table 3, are provided in our paper.
+Statistical test results, indicated in Table 3 and 4, are provided in our paper.